UKCloud/documentation/articles/vmware/vmw-how-ps-export-edge-data.md

         Import-Module [PATH TO PSM1 FILE]

-5. Find your Edge Gateways by entering the following command:
+5. Find your edge gateways by entering the following command:

         $Gateways = Search-Cloud -QueryType EdgeGateway